ryan-hill/course-in-a-box/modules/vector data/_posts/2001-01-01-intro-spatial-objects-r.md

 To start with, it's good to stop and ask yourself what it takes to define spatial objects.
 What would we need to define vector (point, line, polygon) spatial objects?

 - A coordinate reference system
-- A bounding box, or extent
+- A bounding box or extent
-- plot order
+- Plot order
-- data
+- Data
-- ?
+- More?

 `sp` objects inherit from the basic spatial class, which has two 'slots' in R new-style class lingo.
 From the Bivand book above, here's what this looks like (Blue at top of each box is the class name, items in white are the slots, arrows show inheritance between classes):